Our 2018 Herbstalk Teaching Team!

 The CommonWealth Center for Holistic Herbalism

 Katja has been teaching herbalism and practicing as a clinical herbalist since 1996.
 For ten years she owned and worked a 150-acre certified organic farm in central Vermont.
 During this time she taught monthly at the local coop, and as a guest lecturer at Dartmouth Medical School and the UVM Medical School.
 In 2011, she and her husband Ryn Midura founded the CommonWealth Center for Holistic Herbalism, a vitalist school with a three-year clinical training program.
 In addition to this program, they offer a one-year community herbalist program and community classes and workshops.
 Katja serves as adjunct faculty at MCPHS University and Northeastern University, teaching vitalism and Traditional Western Herbalism to 100 PharmD students each year.
 Katja is also trained as a street medic and Wilderness First Responder, and has run in the streets or coordinated dispatch for actions in Boston, New York, and Ferguson.
 Katja writes regularly for Plant Healer Magazine and the Journal of the Northeast Herbal Association, among others.
 She has presented at the Traditions in Western Herbalism conferences, the American Herbalists Guild symposium, IM4US, and Herbstalk.

 Iris Weaver, M.A., is a Shamanic Herbalist and Foraging Instructor.
-She leads plant walks on finding edible and medicinal plants in the city and countryside and ways to use them.
-She teaches workshops on making and using your own herbal medicines and natural herbal skincare products.
+She teaches classes on connecting with the spirit and energy of plants in order to have your own direct connection with your helping plants.
+She also leads plant walks on finding and using edible and medicinal plants in the city and countryside and workshops on making your own natural herbal skincare and herbal medicines, as well as how to use them.
 Her focus is on using locally-available and sustainable plants for taking care of your health.
-She teaches classes in connecting with the spirit and energy of plants to have your own direct connection with your helping plants.
-She is based on on the North Shore of Boston, MA.
+She is based on the North Shore of Boston, MA.